· 25 February 2020 ·

 - • Was Elizabeth Tudor my mother?

 In a nutshell: I have no answers.
-What I have is the decision not to make statements that endorse or refute the Prince Tudor hypotheses based on what I know or think from my life in the past.
-If this disappoints you, I apologise.
+What I have is the decision not to make statements either endorsing or denying the Prince Tudor hypotheses, based on what I know or think about my life in the past.
+If this disappoints you, I understand and I apologise.
 Please allow me to explain.

 I get PT’s attractions.
 I also get why it’s untenable.
 It’s likely that I could make a good case either way if I wanted to argue like a lawyer or preach like a Puritan.
 Alas, even a good case would be of little use now.
 I have no authority, and nothing short of DNA will ever settle the matter.
 I’d be happy to provide a sample, but no one except Alexander Waugh seems to know where my corpse is.

 I have grounds more relative than this.
 The playing’s the thing wherein I catch the conscience of my thinking.
 What I write has to make external sense to me.
 I don’t invent significant things just because I’d like them to be true, to help me sell a Bill of goods.
 The method in my madness is to start with something that’s known, or that’s sensible or refutable enough for me to commit to, and then play with it.
-It’s entirely personal, and it applies to everything I write about, not just Prince Tudor.
+It’s entirely personal, and it applies to everything I write about.
 If I can’t make that commitment, find a place to stand, I don’t go there.

 Who am I?
 Where did I come from?
 What happened?
 It’s painful to recuse myself from engaging with these questions.
 What my 16th-century head holds doesn’t matter, because I haven’t found a 21st-century foothold.
 This in no way disparages anyone who has.
 To thine own self be true.